RayBB/openlibrary-docs/Solr.md

 Whenever a record is updated on Open Library, the corresponding entry in the search engine must be updated to get up-to-date results.
 Open Library has two different ways to update the search index:

 ### 1. The Manual Way
-The openlibrary/solr module provides a script called `update_work.py` for updating solr.
+The openlibrary/solr module has the [update_work.py](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/solr/update_work.py) script for updating solr.
 Even though the script name is indicating only work, it can be used for updating even edition and author documents in solr.

 To update a one or more entries manually:
 WARNING: be sure to use the right openlibrary.yml file…